vtex-apps/store-components/docs/ProductSKUAttributes.md

 📢 Use this project, [contribute](https://github.com/vtex-apps/store-components) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# Product SKU Names
+# Product SKU Attributes

-The `ProductSKUNames` is a block responsible for **displaying a list of the currrent SKU variations** for the product.
+The `ProductSKUAttributes` is a block responsible for **displaying a list of the currrent SKU variations** for the product.

 ## Configuration